Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 	- a unique ID assigned to network interface cards (NICs)
 	- also known as a physical or hardware address

+[LAN]
+LAN cable - Local Area Network
+Ethernet cables can have different lengths, colors and transmission speeds.
+But they all have one thing in common: they have an RJ45 connector at both ends.

 [linux shortcut]
 ```